Rando Gr34 Kermouster Lezardrieux 21Rando Gr34 Kermouster Lezardrieux 21

 • What do I need to take with me on a hike along the customs path?

-Be sure to check out the various water points on your route before you set off and plan your supplies accordingly.
-And don’t forget your camera to capture the magnificent landscapes of the Pink Granite Coast!
+Make sure you check out the various water points on your route before you set off and plan your supplies accordingly.
+And don’t forget to bring comfortable walking shoes, suitable for hikes of this length.

 • Where can you eat on the customs trail?